 Sometimes self-care is having a pause during the day for 15 minutes to not do anything; sometimes it’s going outside when you’re feeling overwhelmed; sometimes it’s taking time off social media.

-Life lesson 5: Only you know what’s best for you
+5: Only you know what’s best for you

 The only person that knows what’s best for you is YOU.

-Life lesson 6: There is value in time
+6: There is value in time

-Life lesson 7: Time is precious
+7: Time is precious

 I am going to repeat this one: time is precious.

-Life lesson 8: But time never stops
+8: But time never stops

 Regardless of the assignments you are writing, the assignment due in the morning, time just doesn’t stop – it continues.

-What I have learnt is that I may sulk that I didn’t get the grade I wanted, I wasn’t as productive as normal, I wasted 3 hours on Tiktok – the common thing between each of these things is that time continues to pass you by!
+What I have learnt is that I may sulk that I didn’t get the grade I wanted, I wasn’t as productive as normal, I wasted 3 hours on Tiktok – the common thing between each of these things is that time continues to pass by.
 It does not STOP.
 Eventually you’ll get bored of what you are doing (and frustrated that you can’t learn that new viral Tiktok dance) but time will still run.

-You’ll start day 1 of first year and in the blink of an eye you’re in 3rd year of your degree!
+You’ll start day 1 of first year and in the blink of an eye you’re in 3rd year of your degree.

-Life lesson 9: The world is incredibly small
+9: The world is incredibly small

 At the moment its invite-only but I have used this app myself and I’m impressed at how easy it is to connect with other people!

 Let us not forget Zoom: the app of the year in 2020.
-Countless numbers of zoom meetings were held simultaneously across the world – phrases such as ‘you’re on mute’ are the norm.
+Countless numbers of zoom meetings were held simultaneously across the world – phrases such as ‘you’re on mute’ became the norm.
 Imagine connecting with students from your bedroom where the host is located 6 hours away from you.
 Incredible!

-Life lesson 10: There is always good in every bad situation
+10: There is always good in every bad situation

-In every bad situation, there is always a light at the end of the tunnel.
+In every bad situation, there is a light at the end of the tunnel.
 It took some time for me to fully understand what this meant; I used to grapple with this phrase and wonder ‘where is the light’ but 2020 showed me the light.
 At a time when families, people, society and nations were unable to come together and meet one another, we stayed apart to protect each other.
-This is single-handedly the greatest mass-non movement of human beings at one time.
+This is single-handedly the greatest mass-non-movement of human beings at one time.

 Feel free to contact me on Instagram if you’d like to have a chat!